halaxa/json-machine/README.md

 It's very handy, because sometimes the JSON structure goes deeper, and you want to iterate a subtree, not the main level.
 So you just specify the pointer to the JSON array or object you want to iterate and off you go.
 When the parser hits the collection you specified, iteration begins.
-It is always a second parameter in all `JsonMachine::from*` functions.
+It is always a second parameter in all `Items::from*` functions.
 If you specify a pointer to a non-existent position in the document, an exception is thrown.
 It can be used to access scalar values as well.

 Some examples: